 internal fittings in the Court Room.
 Restoration of the building was

 amalgamated to form the present Society; hence the rather long title of

 Gisborne & Mount Macedon Districts Historical Society Incorporated.
-In the
+In this

-title, Gisborne acknowledges the Gisborne Historical Society, Mount
+title, Gisborne acknowledges the Gisborne Historical Society, the Mount

 Macedon acknowledges the Mount Macedon Historical Society, Districts

-indicates the surrounding areas and Incorporated to indicate our legal
+indicates the surrounding areas that we cover and Incorporated to indicate our legal

 status.
 Our society therefore accepts responsibility for the collection